mananbatraog/ARGUS/README.md

 # NovaOS

-**NovaOS** is a web-based operating system designed to run entirely in the browser, demonstrating how modern web technologies can create an interactive, desktop-like experience.
+NovaOS is a browser-based operating system built to explore how far web technologies can go in creating a desktop-like experience.
+It runs entirely in the browser and focuses on combining interactivity, design, and functionality in a simple and accessible way.

 ---

 ## Overview

-NovaOS simulates core OS elements such as a desktop environment, window management, and basic file handling within a lightweight web interface.
+This project is an attempt to recreate the feel of a traditional operating system inside the browser.
+It includes a desktop interface, window handling, and basic app-like behavior, all implemented using core web technologies.

+NovaOS is both a working prototype and a learning project, aimed at experimenting with frontend architecture and user experience design.

 ---

-## Features
+## Core Features

-* Desktop-style user interface
+* Desktop-style interface with icons and layout
+* Draggable and interactive windows
-* Window and application management
+* Basic application simulation
-* Basic file system simulation
+* Conceptual file system for structure
+* Runs directly in the browser without setup

+---

+## Architecture (High-Level)

+NovaOS is built entirely on the client side:

+* UI Layer handles the desktop and visual components
+* State Layer manages interactions and system state
+* App Layer represents individual apps inside the OS
+* Core Engine connects everything and manages behavior

+This structure keeps the project simple, modular, and easy to expand.

+---

+## Tech Stack

+* HTML5
+* CSS3
+* JavaScript

+---

+## Getting Started

+To run the project locally, open the `index.html` file in any modern browser.

+---

+## Project Goals

+* Explore OS-like experiences using web technologies
+* Experiment with desktop-inspired UI/UX patterns
+* Build a modular and extendable system
-* Fast, lightweight, and browser-based
+* Learn and demonstrate frontend design concepts

 ---